SegataLab/export2graphlan/README.md

   --most_abundant MOST_ABUNDANT
                         When only lefse_input is provided, you can specify how many clades highlight.
-Since the biomarkers are missing, they will be chosen from the most abundant --least_biomarkers LEAST_BIOMARKERS
+Since the biomarkers are missing, they will be chosen from the most abundant.
+                        Default is 10
+  --least_biomarkers LEAST_BIOMARKERS
                         When only lefse_input is provided, you can specify the minimum number of biomarkers to extract.
-The taxonomy is parsed, and the level is choosen in order to have at least the specified number of biomarkers --discard_otus        If specified the OTU ids will be discarde from the taxonmy.
-Default behavior keep OTU ids in taxonomy --internal_levels     If specified sum-up from leaf to root the abundances values.
-Default behavior do not sum-up abundances on the internal nodes
+The taxonomy is parsed, and the level is choosen in order to have at least the specified number of biomarkers.
+Default is 3
+  --discard_otus        If specified the OTU ids will be discarde from the
+                        taxonmy.
+Default is True, i.e. keep OTUs IDs in taxonomy
+  --internal_levels     If specified sum-up from leaf to root the abundances
+                        values.
+Default is False, i.e. do not sum-up abundances on the internal nodes --biomarkers2colors BIOMARKERS2COLORS
+                        Mapping file that associates biomarkers to a specific color...
+I'll define later the specific format of this file!

 input parameters:
   You need to provide at least one of the two arguments

   -i LEFSE_INPUT, --lefse_input LEFSE_INPUT
-                        LEfSe input data
-  -o LEFSE_OUTPUT, --lefse_output LEFSE_OUTPUT
+                        LEfSe input data.
+A file that can be given to LEfSe for biomarkers analysis.
+It can be the result of a MetaPhlAn or HUMAnN analysis -o LEFSE_OUTPUT, --lefse_output LEFSE_OUTPUT
-                        LEfSe output result data
+                        LEfSe output result data.
+The result of LEfSe analysis performed on the lefse_input file

 output parameters:
   -t TREE, --tree TREE  Output filename where save the input tree for GraPhlAn